QARANC.co.uk British Legion Poppy Appeal

 Japanese Atrocities

-Wounded patients and hospital staff that did survive this massacre were taken prisoner by the Japanese and were bound and force marched to some buildings nearby to the Ayer Rajah Road.
+Wounded patients and staff that did survive this massacre were taken prisoner and were bound and force marched to some buildings nearby to the Ayer Rajah Road.
 Any that fell down were bayoneted to death.
 The prisoners were locked into three small rooms no more than 10 feet by 12 feet.
 Up to 70 were crammed, still bound, into each room.
 Doors and windows were barricaded and there was no ventilation, food, drink or toilet facilities.
 They were left there till the next morning by which time many more died of their wounds or dehydration.

 When the doors were opened a Japanese officer took some of the prisoners away telling them they were going to get water.
 Their screams were heard by the remaining prisoners.
 They had been bayoneted to death.
 The others tried to escape or overcome their guards and an onslaught took place where all the British servicemen were killed other than a few that managed to escape.
 This included Captain R. de Warrenne Waller, Corporal C.N.C.
 Bryer, Corporal G.W.
 Johnson, Private S.W.J Hoskins and Private F.A.H.
 Gurd.